 The following principles generally apply to dominant disorders determined by a dominant X-linked gene:

 Affected males transmit the disorder to all of their daughters but to none of their sons.
-(The sons of the affected male receive his Y chromosome, which does not carry the abnormal gene.)
+(The sons of the affected male do not receive his X chromosome, they get only his Y chromosome, which does not carry the abnormal gene.)

 Affected females with only one abnormal gene transmit the disorder to, on average, half their children, regardless of sex.